ShadowKnightMK4/MergeText/README.md

 The original objective of the tool was I wanted to merge a multi file Visual Studio Solution to a single file, labled for easy LLM evaluation.

+Important!
+This utility does *not* care of how the input file is encoded.
+It's copied as is.

 🧩 Features

 Merge multiple files into one.